noahehall/theBookOfNoah/0current/proxy/haproxy.md

 - timeout http-request: the maximum allowed time to wait for a complete http request
 - timeout tarpit: Set the duration for which tarpitted connections will be maintained

+#### tcp

+- tcp-request: access client requests when in tcp mode
+  - inspect-delay: for tcp routing decisions, you have to delay the request to give haproxy time to inspect it,
+    - e.g `tcp-request inspect-delay 1s` sets a maximum time of 1s for haproxy to actually receive data from the client, and not just empty buffers

+#### http

 ### frontend

 - accepts incoming (external) requests: routes requests to backends